Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Ongoing discounts.
 Depending on which plan you choose, you could save as much as 50% on your monthly broadband payments or receive a daily dual fuel discount if you bundle your power and gas.

 - Multiple ways to pay your bill.
 Trustpower makes things very flexible when it comes time to pay your bill so you can choose the method most convenient for you.
-You can pay by direct debit, automatic payment, SmoothPay, online banking, phone banking, by cheque, at a participating NZ PostShop or via the Trustpower app.
+You can pay by direct debit, automatic payment, SmoothPay, online banking, phone banking, at a participating NZ PostShop or via the Trustpower app.

 - Mobile app.
 The Trustpower mobile app can be downloaded from the Apple Store or Google Play.
 You can use it to manage your account, view and pay bills, monitor your services and stay updated with planned maintenance or faults.